-If you are selected for verification you must complete the verification process or have it waived, if applicable, before any federal or state aid may be credited to your account.
+If you are selected for verification you must complete the verification process before any federal or state aid may be credited to your account.
 If you have not completed verification by the end of the drop and add period of each semester, you will be charged interest on the unpaid balance of your account, including amounts that may be covered by federal or state aid after verification is complete.